 Most of the port cellars are located along the waterfront of the Gaia side of the Douro River.
 There are dozens to choose from but some popular choices include Cálem, Sandeman, and Grahams.

 While there are a few nice viewing points around the city, a boat trip down the Douro River offers beautiful scenery and some great photo opportunities.
-Rides are about an hour long and cost about $15 euro.
-Sometimes these will also include a voucher for a free port tasting across on the Gaia side.
+Rides are about an hour long and are a great way to rest your feet while still experiencing the city.
+You can book a Porto river cruise here.

 Palácio de Cristal